Rocky Reach AVA: Climate

 Rocky Reach AVA's location at low elevations within the deep valley of the Columbia River allows it to have a warmer and longer growing season than the higher elevations of the surrounding mountains and plateaus.
 The petition included data on temperatures for the period of 2015–2017 measured at two locations within the proposed AVA and two locations in the region to the north of the proposed AVA.
 The data indicates that the Rocky Reach AVA generally has warmer average annual temperatures than the regions to the north and higher maximum temperatures.
 During the three-year period, the average temperature within the proposed Rocky Reach AVA was 64.7 F, with an average maximum temperature of 77.9 F. The highest maximum temperature measured during that period was 108.9 F. The average minimum temperature within the AVA was 52 F. The lowest minimum temperature was 29.2 F. The average soil temperature was 68.8 F. By comparison, during the same three-year period, the average temperature within the region to the north of the AVA was 63 F, with an average maximum temperature of 74.9 F. The highest maximum temperature measured during that time period was 105.4 F. The average minimum temperature within the region to the north was the same as within the AVA, and the lowest minimum temperature was 29.9 F, which was similar to the lowest minimum temperature within the AVA.
-The average soil temperature was 56.5 F.
+The average soil temperature was 56.5 F. The USDA plant hardiness zones are 7a and 7b.

-Industry
+Viticulture Industry

 Rocky Pond Estate Winery planted the first vineyard in the Rocky Reach locale in 2013.
 The winery subsequently planted a second vineyard in 2018 and another in the neighboring Lake Chelan AVA.
 Currently, Rocky Pond is the only winery within the appellation.
 When the TTB recognized the Rocky Reach appellation in July 2022, there were seven commercial vineyards with approximately 117 acre under vine.